cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 ### Where to go from here

-We've created a replicated webserver running inside a kubernetes cluster, and a PostgreSQL cluster with two standbys.
+We've created a replicated webserver running inside a kubernetes cluster, and a PostgreSQL cluster with two standbys, in under 10 minutes.
 We mentioned DevOps and blurring the line between development and production.

 How about testing some failure scenarios?